 Co-Founder and CEO Brian Chesky was caught by surprise by those words.

 Thiel explained that one of the key reasons he invested in Airbnb was the culture.
-But, he was cynical that, once a company gets to a certain size, they usually “fuck it up.”
+However, he was cynical that, once a company gets to a certain size, they usually “fuck it up.”

 A few months later, Chesky sent the Don’t Fuck Up the Culture letter to the entire Airbnb staff.
-He knew very CEOs are focused on culture above all else.
+He knew very few CEOs were focused on culture above all else.